Broome, Western Australia: Climate

 Frost is unknown; however, temperatures during the cooler months have dropped to as low as 3.3 C.

 The average temperature of the sea ranges from 24.7 C in July and August to 30.2 C in March.

 Education

 Broome contains six schools: five government, Broome Primary School, Broome North Primary School in the northern suburb of Bilingurr, Cable Beach Primary School in Cable Beach, Roebuck Primary School in the northern suburb of Djugun, and Broome Senior High School; and St Mary's College, a Catholic K–12 school.

 Sport and recreation

-Broome hosts a lawn bowling club and a golf club.
-The town has four Australian rules football clubs; Broome Bulls Football Club (established 1949) the Broome Saints, Towns and Cable Beach all competing in the West Kimberley Football Association with games played at Haynes Oval.